LouisCyfer/snippets/README.md

 .. to be continued

-feel free to use and/or mod this snippets :)
+feel free to use and/or mod this snippets (MIT licensed) :)